kodziarz/cli-action-guides-generator/README.md

 * file [index.json](src/data/index.json) contains [Main file](#main-file-structure) attributes,
 * each file is interpreted as _segment_ data - the file name doesn't matter (only name field in its content is taken into account),
 * each folder name is interpreted as _segment_ name and all its contents are sub-_segments_.

+BTW thanks for @jaanonim for recommending vite and few tips, how to configure it.